Leysters

-Laysters is a civil parish in north-east Herefordshire, England, and approximately 15 mi north-northeast from the city and county town of Hereford.
+Leysters or Laysters is a civil parish in north-east Herefordshire, England, and approximately 15 mi north-northeast from the city and county town of Hereford.
 The nearest towns are the market towns of Leominster 4.5 mi to the south-west, and Tenbury Wells in Worcestershire, 3.5 mi miles to the north-east.
-Within Letton is the Grade 1 listed Church of St Andrew.
-The parish was alternatively spelt 'Leysters', the ecclesiastic spelling.
+Within Letton is the Grade I listed Church of St Andrew.

 History

 Laysters in the Domesday Book is written as "Last", in 1228 as "Lastes", and in 1242 and 1257 as "Lastres".
 The parish hamlet of Woonton, in Domesday is written as "Wenetone".
 Domesday shows that Laysters was in the Hundred of Wolfhay, under three owners, and described as 'waste'.
 The first manor had in 1066 belonged to Arngrim of Womerton and Arnketil, lordship transferred in 1086 to Roger of Mussegros, who was also tenant-in-chief to king William I. The second, in 1066, belonged to Godric, transferred to Bernard in 1086 under the tenants-in-chief Durand of Gloucester, and Walter son of Roger.
 The third, in 1066, belonged to Eadric the Wild under the overlordship of King Edward, in 1086 remaining with Edric who was also tenant-in-chief in chief to William I.

 In the reign of king John (1199 to 1216), Laysters belonged to the lords of Kilpeck Castle.
 Part of the manor was passed to Ralph Botyler, through his wife, Kilpeck co-heiress Lady Maud Pantulf, during the reign of Edward IV (1442 – 1483), with a further part to the Devereux family.
 Then both parts of the manor came into the hands of the Delamere family, who sold it to a Thomas Whitgreave, Receiver to Richard, Duke of York.
 Whitgreave's daughter married Thomas Barneby of Ludlow, Shropshire, the Treasurer to Edward IV.
 Part of Laysters was sold in 1653 to a John Clark, who was the receiver to Charterhouse; his granddaughter in 1675 bringing it to John Powel of Whyle.
 The other part of the manor remained with the Barneby family until 1795.

 The church at Laysters was historically a chapel to Tenbury Priory, but was appropriated by Sheen Priory under Henry V. Laysters was part of the rectory of Tenbury, but at the dissolution of monasteries the parish was leased to a Thomas Acton and his descendants.